SamuelCabralCruz/unresolved-review-threads/README.md

             env:
               GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
     ```
-- If no label input is provided, the action will use a label name `unresolvedThreads` by default.
+- If no label input is provided, the action will use a label named `unresolvedThreads` by default.
 - Don't forget to enforce the check in your branch rule settings

 ## Inputs

-TODO: add inputs description and show different version of the file
+TODO: add inputs description and show different versions of the file

 ## Workflow

 - This action flow is currently a lot more complicated than it would otherwise be if GitHub Actions could be triggered on
+  TODO: Link support tickets here
   - `pull_request_review_comment` with types: ['created', 'deleted', 'resolved', 'unresolved']
   - `issue_comment` with types: ['reaction']
   - For the time being, I opted for the following workaround flow: